red-hat-storage/ocp-network-split/docs/usage_multicluster.rst

    worker   rendered-worker-5bec341d2088c2cec8be7b024f9f7a05   False     True       False      3              1                   1                     0                      4h48m

-So while we wait for both master and worker machine config pools to reach ``UPDATED`` condition again on all out OpenShift clusters, we can deploy the same set of scripts on the nodes which are not part of any OpenShift cluster via ansible plabyook ``multisetup-netsplit.yml``.
+So while we wait for both master and worker machine config pools to reach ``UPDATED`` condition again on all our OpenShift clusters, we can deploy the same set of scripts on the nodes which are not part of any OpenShift cluster via ansible plabyook ``multisetup-netsplit.yml``.
 In our case, this means on all Ceph nodes, so we will reuse the ceph inventory file.
 Note that we need to